soverenio/docs/docs/administration/updating-soveren.md

 ## Soveren gateway

-Once you know the update is out, we recommend you update Soveren gateway to the latest version.
+Once you know there is an update available, we recommend you update Soveren gateway to the latest version without delay.
-Otherwise, your old version may lose connection to Soveren cloud, as the Cloud supports only the latest Gateway version.
+Otherwise, your old version may lose connection to Soveren cloud, as the cloud supports only the latest version of the gateway.

 !!! tip
-    At the early adopters stage, we personally let our adopters know when a new Soveren gateway version is out.
+    At the early adopters stage of Soveren, we personally let our adopters know when a new version of Soveren gateway is available.

 === "Kubernetes"